 \end{itemize}

-In addition to the above presented methods and algorithms directly compared with our approach in the experimental evaluation, other approaches to unsupervised anomaly detection in time series data were proposed.
-In \cite{Munir2019_Sensors}, an unsupervised approach to anomaly detection, which combines ARIMA (Auto-regressive Moving Average) method and Convolutional Neural Networks (CNN) was provided. \cite{Ergen2019} introduced an unsupervised anomaly detection method integrating Long-Short Term Memory (LSTM) networks and One-class Support Vector Machines.
-The method proposed in \cite{Ergen2019} uses online learning of LSTM offered in \cite{Ergen2018}.
-A supervised eSNN approach to anomaly detection, called HESADM, was proposed in \cite{Demertzis2014_E-Democracy_eSNNAnomaly}.
-In this approach, the eSNN network first learns based on the training data, and then it is used for anomaly detection.
-All data samples presented to the detector are labeled as being either anomalous or not and there is a clear distinction between training and testing phases.
-In \cite{Demertzis2019}, a semi-supervised approach to anomaly classification with one-class eSNN was offered and dedicated to intrusion detection systems.
+The above presented methods and algorithms are directly compared to our approach in the experimental evaluation provided in Section~\ref{sec:Experimental Results}.
+In addition to these approaches, other non-online unsupervised methods of anomaly detection in time series data were proposed.
+In \citep{Munir2019_Sensors}, an unsupervised detector of anomalies in time series, which combines the ARIMA (Auto-regressive Moving Average) method and convolutional neural networks, was provided. \citep{Ergen2019} introduced an unsupervised anomaly detection method integrating Long-Short Term Memory networks and One-class Support Vector Machines.
+Yet another non-online unsupervised approach to anomaly detection was offered in \citep{Lin2019-AnomalyDetectionMethod}.
+It uses a sliding window data stream sampling algorithm based on data elements to sample the sensor network data stream.
+The sampling result is used as the sample set of the clustering algorithm to detect anomalies in the data stream.

+A supervised eSNN approach to anomaly detection, called HESADM, was proposed in \citep{Demertzis2014_E-Democracy_eSNNAnomaly}.
+In this approach, the eSNN network is first taught based on a training part of data, and then is used for detection of anomalies in the remaining part of data.
+In \citep{Demertzis2019}, a semi-supervised approach to anomaly detection with one-class eSNN was offered and dedicated to intrusion detection systems.